arungudelli/angularjswiki/content/en/pipes/_index.md

 +++

-In this tutorial we will understand pipes in angular in with examples.
+In this tutorial we will understand pipes in angular with examples.

 {{%toc%}}